dr-matt-smith/pandoc-thesis-template/README.md

 ## Add / remove chapters from your thesis

-Add / remove chapters/appendices from the `.github/workflows` folder.
-But you must also update file `generate_pdf.yml` to match the sequence of chapters/appendices you want.
+Add / remove chapters/appendices from the `00_chapters` and `04_appendices` folders.
+But you must also update file `.github/workflows/generate_pdf.yml` to match the sequence of chapters/appendices you want.

 ![update actions YAML when add-remove chapters and appendices](figures/add_remove_chapters.png)